Approach to wellness and activity

-At Anchor our retirement properties and care homes have a real community feel where people interact with fellow residents/tenants, families and friends, and are supported to continue doing all the things they enjoy.
+Anchor care homes have a real community feel where people interact with fellow residents, families and friends, and are supported to continue doing all the things they enjoy.

 We understand that the activities people carry out in their free time are often the things that they most look forward to and enjoy.
 Our hobbies and interests are individual to us, they shape the person we are and help to paint a picture of the way we like to live our lives.